 Improved productivity and insights

 For many analytics queries columnar databases can improve performance by orders of magnitude.
-This makes it much easier for developers and business analysts to iterate and innovate on how they are using their data.
-It also makes them much more productive as a result because in many cases queries that could take minutes or hours on a standard database can be returned in seconds.
+This makes it much easier for developers and business analysts to iterate and innovate on how they use data.
+This, in turn, makes them more productive because in many cases a columnar database returns queries in seconds that could take minutes or hours on a standard database.

 How does a columnar database hold data?